 Certified Professional Organizer®, Productivity Consultant, and Speaker

-Organizing Magic, LLC® is a St. Louis, MO company organizing homes, offices, and lives for overwhelmed and neurodivergent people, especially those challenged by ADD/ADHD.
+Organizing Magic, LLC® is a St. Louis, MO company organizing homes, offices, and lives for overwhelmed and neurodivergent people, especially those challenged by ADHD.
 Est. 2008.

 jodi@organizingmagic.com (314) 504-8857